 3. Soil Condition

-A well-draining soil prevents waterlogging and extreme humidity that brings many overwatering problems in a Kalanchoe plant.
+A well-draining soil prevents waterlogging and extreme humidity, bringing many overwatering problems in a Kalanchoe plant.

-Hence, ensure to use a well-aerated and well-draining potting mix for this succulent.
+Hence, use a well-aerated and well-draining potting mix for this succulent.

-With a perfect potting mix, you can water them only so much to keep the soil slightly dry.
+You can water them only so much with a perfect potting mix to keep the soil slightly dry.